Sydney Harbour Bridge: Breakfast on the Bridge

-On 25 October 2009, turf was laid across the eight lanes of bitumen, and 6,000 people celebrated a picnic on the bridge accompanied by live music.
+On 25 October 2009 turf was laid across the eight lanes of bitumen, and 6,000 people celebrated a picnic on the bridge accompanied by live music.
 The event was repeated in 2010.
 Although originally scheduled again in 2011, this event was moved to Bondi Beach due to traffic concerns about the prolonged closing of the bridge.

 80th anniversary

 On 19 March 2012, the 80th anniversary of the Sydney Harbour Bridge was celebrated with a picnic dedicated to the stories of people with personal connections to the bridge.
 In addition, Google dedicated its Google Doodle on the 19th to the event.

 The proposal to upgrade the bridge tolling equipment was announced by the NSW Roads Minister Duncan Gay.

+WorldPride

+In closing WorldPride celebrations in Sydney, a march across the Harbour Bridge was held on 5 March 2023 with over 50,000 people in attendance.

 Protests

 Various protests have caused disruptions on the Sydney Harbour Bridge.
 In 2019, Greenpeace activists scaled the bridge and they were arrested soon after.
 In 2021, a number of truck and bus drivers clogged the bridge for a number of hours; they were protesting the COVID-19 lockdown.

 Violet Coco blocked one lane of traffic in 2022 as part of a climate change protest.